ajroach42/Docs/2017-01-09-Frank-Normal.md

 They say the way to a man's heart is through his stomach.
 I don't know much for men, but if you try to get to a vampire's heart through his stomach... well, that's going to end pretty poorly for you.
 The way to a vampire's heart is through his chest with a wooden stake, if you catch my meaning.
 By the time I was through, I'd found the hearts of five or six of them suckers, no stomachs required.
 Seems the only thing I couldn't find was my client, so's that I could get paid.
 Ain't that how they all go?
 I knew I should have insisted on that retainer.

 The name's Normal.
 Frank Normal, Occult detective.
 I solve the crimes that the other detectives are too scared, too smart, or too boring to touch.
 Hell, I'll do just about anything for $29 a day plus expenses.
 I been in this buisness a lotta years, and with my reputation, and all the wackadoo witchcraft Washington attracts, you'd think I'd have it pretty swell.
-Thin is, you'd be wrong.
+Thing is, you'd be wrong.

 Besides, if I had things so swell, there'd be no story.
 And brother is there ever a story.
 This one starts, as most of the great ones do, with a dame.